-- 2 T. raw sugar
+- 2 tablespoon raw sugar

-With a rigid pastry blender, cut in butter until mixture resembles a coarse meal with larger pea size pieces.
+- With a rigid pastry cutter, cut in butter until mixture resembles a coarse meal with larger pea size pieces.
 Add raspberries and fold gently to coat.
 Make a well in the center and then add buttermilk and egg.
 Stir just until combined, taking care to not over mix.
 The dough will be very soft.

 These are definitely best eaten the same day.
 But a great trick for eating them the next day?
-Simply preheat a baking stone in a 300° oven and then set already baked scones onto the stone for 3 to 5 minutes.
+Simply preheat a baking stone in a 300° F oven and then set already baked scones onto the stone for 3 to 5 minutes.
 The scones will be almost like fresh baked!

 from a farmgirl’s dabbles